whbrewer/spc/README.md

-To start server, run the start_server script

---
 Information about SPC

 The Scientific Platform for the Cloud (SPC) is an integrated cloud platform for rapid interface generation, job scheduling, case management, plotting, and monitoring of scientific applications.